 Afghanistan's governing structure has historically been characterized by a weak central government unable to enforce significant financial or administrative mandates on Afghanistan's localities.
-About 80% of Afghans live in rural areas; there are about 23,000 villages in Afghanistan.
-The tribal, clan, village, and district political structures have all been severely weakened, if not eliminated, by 30 years of war that saw the rise of militia commanders, faction leaders, and others as new authority figures in outlying areas.
-The U.S. emphasis on local governance enables U.S. policy to reduce its dependence on the Afghan central government, which has numerous flaws, as was reportedly discussed extensively during the high-level policy review during September-November 2009.
-The failings were highlighted in cables written for the review by U.S. Ambassador to Afghanistan Karl Eikenberry, which Eikenberry acknowledged in his December 2009 testimony before several congressional committees.
+About 80% of Afghans live in rural areas; there are at least 23,000 villages in Afghanistan.
+The tribal, clan, village, and district political structures have been severely weakened by 30 years of war that saw many local leaders flee or be displaced by mujahedin commanders, faction leaders, and others as authority figures.
+These new local power brokers often selectively apply Afghan law and have resisted ceding their influence back to traditional leaders or to new central or local governing structures.